quanguo2088/multi-ref/README.md

 1. **Fast recovery**: In low-error-rate scenarios, the pipeline identifies reads via sliding correlation with the watermark reference.
 Bit-wise consensus rapidly generates soft-decision information for LDPC decoding.
 2. **Bootstrap recovery**: In the presence of indels, the pipeline progressively identifies reads with distinct features using multiple-fold references.
 The forward-backward algorithm is employed to generate indel-corrected probability information to enable reliable readout.

-To facilitate evaluation and demonstration, we decompose the bootstrap recovery into three incremental workflows:
+To facilitate evaluation, bootstrap recovery is divided into three workflows based on progressively refined references and read types.
+Each workflow supports soft-decision LDPC decoding using the forward-backward algorithm (FBA):

-- Stage 1 only: initial recovery based on hidden watermark reference.
+- **Type-I Reads only**: Identified by aligning to the embedded watermark reference; typically free of indels or containing only end-position indels.

-- Stages 1+2: includes scaffold reference-assisted refinement.
+- **Type-I + Type-II Reads**: Adds a scaffold reference constructed from Type-I reads to recover Type-II reads, which typically contain internal indels.

-- Stages 1+2+3: full pipeline with regenerative reference for final enhancement.
+- **Type-I + Type-II + Type-III Reads**: Uses a regenerative reference derived from decoding feedback to recover residual Type-III reads that fall into scaffold gaps.

 The entire software is implemented in C and C++, with input and output files provided alongside the program.
 Executable calls are organized into modular shell scripts, enabling easy and flexible deployment across different Linux distributions.